asimwe1/rust_chatapp/site/guide/4-requests.md

 catcher](#error-catchers) associated with the status set by the last forwarding guard is called.

 Routes are attempted in increasing _rank_ order.
-Rocket chooses a default ranking from -12 to -1, detailed in the next section, but a route's rank can also be manually set with the `rank` attribute.
-To illustrate, consider the following
+Every route has an associated rank.
+If one is not specified, Rocket chooses a default rank designed to avoid collisions based on a route's _color_, detailed in the [next section](#default-ranking), but a route's rank can also be manually set with the `rank` attribute.
+To illustrate, consider the following routes:
-routes:

 ```rust
 # #[macro_use] extern crate rocket;